LERNARDO/lernardo/backlog.markdown

 - implement "bild des tages" and "zitat des tages"
 - JLZ: implement real user accounts for paeds
 - JLZ: make calendar functional for paeds so they can use it within a week
-- style article show view properly
+- style PDF with CSS properly

 # Done
 - redo banner graphic